- 30th Jul, 2020

 What is this you ask?
-Imagine being able to tag parts of an image that actually has a product your site sells and also drive traffic to your eCommerce website.
+Imagine being able to tag parts of an image that actually has a product your site sells and this will naturally drive traffic to your eCommerce website.
 When a user taps on that hot spot product info will show up.
 They can then go through a checkout process when they are ready.

 If you get more than 10,000 likers to your Insta account you have the option to add direct links into stories.
-Within a single swipe, they can land on a page within your eCommerce website to increase traffic.
+Within a single swipe, they can land on a page within your eCommerce website which will increase traffic.

 Consider A Mobile App For Your eCommerce Store

-While marketing and promoting a business seem to have a bottomless pit of options an app should be high on your list.
+While marketing and promoting a business, it can seem like there is a bottomless pit of options.
+An app should be high on your list.
 In the past, we probably would have been told we are clueless for bringing up such a suggestion.
 Fact is, almost 90% of customers of leading brands (eBay, phone companies, travel apps) will purchase through apps rather than desktop.
 There are always theories behind why.
-Put simply it boils down to accessibility to products and services to your eCommerce website.
+Put simply it boils down to accessibility to the products and services on your eCommerce website.

 The apps can take payments securely, they can provide access to important account information.
 There is the option to push messages directly to devices of their users and many more marketing techniques that can be deployed.
 There are other benefits like users not having to remember URLs (website addresses) for products or services.
 They can chat from the app (if the feature is there).
-It also enables eCommerce business owners with great access to customers and generates quality traffic to your eCommerce website.
+It also gives eCommerce business owners greater access to customers and generates quality traffic to your eCommerce website.

-How Much Does It Cost To Boost An eCommerce Website Traffic?
+How Much Does It Cost To Boost An eCommerce Websites Traffic?